Math 157: Calculus II

 The grading for the course will be based on Quizzes, Midterm Exams, and the Final Exam.
 The grading scheme is:

-There will be two in-class midterms in the semester.
-They will take place on Thursdays and be announced 1-2 weeks in advance.
-The final will happen after the end of classes, during finals week.
 Studying with your fellow students is a good idea, but collaboration on graded assignments is not permitted.
 The use of calculators, outside notes, or other tools from the Internet, is not permitted.
-Assignments and grades will be posted to the Canvas site. |
+Grades will be posted to the Canvas site.
+I may consider other factors, like class participation, when determining final letter grades, especially in borderline cases. |

 Syllabus: |

-Click here for a pdf version of the syllabus (which also includes a more detailed course outline and information about the Code of Conduct, Grievance Procedure, Disability Accommodations, etc.) |
+Click here for a pdf version of the syllabus (which includes a more detailed course outline and information about the Code of Conduct, Grievance Procedure, Disability Accommodations, etc.) |

 Class notes: |